 Novel pollution control plant installed at Ottawa

 The abatement plant just installed on NSG Group's OT1 furnace in Ottawa, USA, is a CCF unit purchased from McGill AirClean.
-The system is based on thousands of ceramic filters, in a single unit.
-Alkali is added to the waste gas and the resultant reaction products and primary particles are collected by the filter.
+The system is based on thousands of ceramic filters, or "candles", in a single unit.
+Alkali, in this case lime, is added to the waste gas and the resultant reaction products and primary particles are collected by the filter.
 The novelty of the process is that the fibers of the filters are coated with a metal catalyst so when the gases pass through the structure nitrogen oxides are also removed.
 It is expected that CCF technology will become the standard for new furnace pollution control plant throughout NSG group.

 In 2019, NSG Group was responsible for the emission of 3.8 million tonnes of CO2e.
 This is a six percent decrease on the previous year due to a combination of reduced production output, increases in the proportion of renewable electricity use and many proactive operational energy and CO2 saving initiatives as described in the energy use section.